WenjieZ/From_2048_To_ABCD/README.md

 There is no win.
 Once you get "K"(=2048), you can try further to get "L"(=4096)...

 There is no lost, either.
-If you have filled all squares and find no more match, just move on, and the up-left corner will changes.
+If you have filled all squares and find no more match, just move on, and the up-left corner will change.

 # How to download